turingschool/curriculum/tutorials/models/modules.markdown

 end
 ```

-The tricky part here is that the `included` method run in the context of the module, not in the context of the containing class.
+The tricky part here is that the `included` method runs in the context of the module, not in the context of the containing class.
 So this will *not work*:

 ```ruby
 module HasPages